-Dr. Alireza Rohani is lecturer in Accounting at Middlesex University Business School and fellow of UK Higher Education Academy.
+Dr. Alireza Rohani is senior lecturer in Accounting at Middlesex University Business School and fellow of UK Higher Education Academy.
 In 2012, he received distinction for MSc Financial Management at Middlesex University.
 In 2013, he won prestigious PhD Scholarship from IIMP, Lord Ashcroft Business School where he finished PhD in 3 years.

 Alireza has also several years of banking and commodity exchange experience in Iran where he worked as Letter of Credit officer at International Department of EN Bank and Broker at Isfahan Stock Exchange.